Skip to main content

 Figure \(\PageIndex{2}\): Plots of A vs t and 1/A vs t for a second order process when A0 is 0 and k2=1

 Note that just from a plot of A vs. t, it would be difficult to distinguish a first from a second-order reaction.
 If the plots were superimposed, you would observe that at the same concentration of A (10, for example), the vo of a first-order reaction would be proportional to 10, but for a second-order reaction, to 102 or 100.
 Therefore, the second-order reaction is faster (assuming similarity in the relative magnitude of the rate constants), as indicated by the steeper negative slope of the curve.
-However, at low A (0.1 example), the vo of a first-order reaction would be proportional to 0.1 but second-order order reaction to 0.12 or 0.01.
+However, at low A (0.1 example), the vo of a first-order reaction would be proportional to 0.1, but vo of a second-order reaction is proportional to 0.12 or 0.01.
 Therefore, at low A, the second-order reaction is slower.

 The interactive graphs below show the first and second-order conversion of reactant A to product.
 Change the sliders to see how the curves are different.